jedrzejwalega/Let-s-Build-an-App---A-Blitz-Through-Docker/README.md

 CMD ["sh", "/app/baduk.ninja/run_services.sh"]
 ```
 At this point we would save the Dockerfile and cd into the directory it is located into.
 Running a docker build command there should start up the creation of the image.
+# What's next?
+The image we've just built works fine, but in a large scale application this setup would be difficult to manage.
+Large apps tend to work in a global way - you have instances of your app running in many geographic locations.
+You also want to have control over how many instances of your app are available to the users to meet the demand.
+Better yet, you would like to launch new containers when the demand increases and shut them off when it decreases to save compute.

+Finally, you might want to be able to scale just separate parts of the app - like backend, frontend or other related services.
+That's why most large scale apps would not pack both frontend and backend into a single image.
+A popular approach is to create an app based on microservices, where every major function of the app has their own image, which can be scaled independently.
+It also makes it easier when deploying updates - you need to update just one micro service, not the whole app.

+The microservice approach introduces a question - if my services will be running separately, how will they communicate?
+That and other issues mentioned earlier can be handled by **Kubernetes**.

+It's a technology aimed at orchestrating the containers to work together.
+You can define complex scaling strategies, control the amount of running containers, their placement and communication.
+Although Kubernetes calls them pods, the basic blocks of the technology are not unlike the containers you're already familiar with.
+It's a very powerful tech to enhance your app with once it grows, so if you're looking to strengthen your ops skills, [Kubernetes](https://www.docker.com/) is the direction you might want to grow into.